imtayadeway/imtayadeway.github.io/_drafts/2016-07-28-testing-json-apis-with-rspec-composable-matchers.md

 ```

 `match` is a bit fuzzier than `eq`, but not as fuzzy as `include`
+(below). `match` verifies that the expected values are not only
+correct but also that they are sufficient - any superfluous attributes
-(below).
-The above will fail if there are keys/values in the response
+will fail the above example.

-body not specified.
-Note that it allows us to start composing
+Note that `match` allows us to start composing expectations out of
-expectations out of other matchers such as `kind_of` and `anything`
+other matchers such as `kind_of` and `anything` (see below), something
-(see below), something we couldn't do with `eq`.
+we couldn't do with `eq`.

 <br />